jekymin8232/vitalguardai-com/README.md

 ### South Korea should not become a burden on the United States and Europe.

 This is simply a metaphor and a thought experiment about the value of open discussion in society.
+One thing is certain: once freedom is lost, it is very difficult to regain.

+Of course, freedom can have its drawbacks and unintended consequences.
+However, those drawbacks should not be used as a justification for suppressing freedom.

 ## Even imagination should not be controlled.